Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 Happy reading—and enjoy a smart Vegas vacation!

-FAQ: Vegas Buffets Still Open in 2025
+FAQ: Vegas Buffets Still Open in 2026

-1. How much should I expect to pay at Las Vegas buffets in 2025?
+1. How much should I expect to pay at Las Vegas buffets in 2026?

 In late 2025, the price for major Strip buffets ranges roughly US $70–$100+ for dinner at top-tier locations like Bacchanal Buffet or Wynn Buffet.
 Off-Strip and downtown buffets often run US $30–$45 for dinner (see: AYCE Buffet at Palms or Garden Court Buffet).
 Knowing the price bands helps you decide if you’re splurging or just settling.

-2. Which Las Vegas buffets are truly worth it in 2025, and which should you skip?
+2. Which Las Vegas buffets are truly worth it in 2026, and which should you skip?

 From our experience as locals and guides (since 2012 + living here since 2019), the ones worth your money offer a rare blend of quality, variety, and value.
-For example, Wynn (refined setting), M Resort (luxury experience without Strip chaos), and AYCE Palms (off-Strip value).
+For example, Wynn (refined setting), M Resort (luxury experience without Strip chaos), and Rampart Casino (off-Strip value).
 Some others feel overrated because you’re paying Strip prices for also-ran food.
 Use our ranked list in the article to match your style: luxury splurge, mid-tier treat, or budget buffet.

-3. Do I need to book or reserve a buffet in Las Vegas in 2025?
+3. Do I need to book or reserve a buffet in Las Vegas in 2026?

 Yes—especially for the top buffets on the Strip.
 Popular ones like Bacchanal or Wicked Spoon may have lengthy waits in peak dinner hours.
 Booking early or going at off-peak hours (early dinner, weekdays) can save you time and disappointment.
 When you’re staying only a few days in Vegas, wasting an hour in line is one of the hidden costs.

-4. What’s the tipping etiquette at Las Vegas buffets in 2025?
+4. What’s the tipping etiquette at Las Vegas buffets in 2026?

 Buffets may look “self-serve,” but you’ll still likely have drink refills, table clearing, and servers working behind the scenes.
-On average, tipping US$2–$5 per person, or around 10-15% of the bill for attentive service, is regarded as fair in 2025.
+On average, tipping US$2–$5 per person, or around 10-15% of the bill for attentive service, is regarded as fair in 2026.
 Cash is good; cards are acceptable.
 Including this in your budget ensures you don’t feel “nickelled and dimed” later.

 5. How can I get the best value from a Vegas buffet without feeling like I wasted money?